-"NG" is issued temporarily when there is no grade provided by the faculty member.
+"No Grade" is issued temporarily when there is no grade provided by the faculty member.
 This grade is not factored into the student's GPA.
 Once a grade is submitted, the cumulative average and transcript will reflect only the new grade.
+If a grade is not submitted to replace the "NG" within one year, it will automatically become an "F" and the grade will be included in the grade point average.